okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/archive-configure-signon-policy/main/index.md

 1. In the Admin Console, select **Applications** > **Applications**.

 2. Select the app that you want to configure a sign-on policy for.
-In this example, use a Web App.
+In this example, use a web app.

 3. Click **Sign On** and scroll down to the **Sign On Policy** section.